 3.1 Data Collection

+Need at least short intro into next sections

 3.1.1 Greenhouse Setup

 The research project was performed with a focus on its application to the Sorghum plant.
 The first stage of data collection was performed in a predefined environment by the genetic researchers this project was done in partnership with.
 This environment was a room in the University of Illinois Plant Biology Greenhouse filled with different genetic varieties of Sorghum.
 Figure 5 showcases the room at the start of the data collection process.